Designing and developing an Internet of Things search engine

 An in-depth look at the reasoning, process and obstacles of designing and developing the world’s first Internet of Things search engine.

-It all started in November 2013 when Umbrellium tasked me with creating a map of where all the connected devices of the world are, and what they are.
-One important initial constraint was we had to do it fast, the goal was to go from concept to final piece in 1 month.
-That’s going from absolutely nothing, other than a grand idea, to something branded, designed and developed in 22 working days with the aid of a backend developer.
-This was meant to both accelerate the process but also force us to find and focus on the essence of the project.
+It all started in November 2013 when Umbrellium tasked us with creating a map of where all the connected devices of the world are, and what they are.
+One important initial constraint was we had to do it fast, the goal was to go from concept to launch in 1 month.
+That’s going from absolutely nothing, other than a grand idea, to something branded, designed and developed in 22 working days by myself with the aid of an (absolutely outstanding) backend developer.
+This was meant to both accelerate the process but also force us to focus on the essence of the project.

-An important aspect was to think big — as big as the idea behind it — which led me away from the standardised branding of technology startups.
-The identity had to be appealing for the initial tech enthusiasts but at the same time it should not feel distancing or menacing to normal folks who are sensitive to this kind of information being publicly available.
-I thought the answer was to create an identity system based on values of trust and clarity, and guide our ways with a product mission to help find the humanity in an Internet of Things world.
+An important aspect was to think big — as big as the idea behind it — which led us away from the standardised branding of technology startups.
+The identity had to be appealing for the initial tech enthusiasts but at the same time it should not feel distancing or menacing to the general population who are sensitive to this kind of information being publicly available.
+We thought the answer was to create an identity based on values of trust and clarity, and guide our ways with a product mission to help find humanity in an Internet of Things world.

 An interesting fact is that the circle motif which represents every Thing in the map — and that inspired the final revision of the logo — was actually a consequence of designing both the identity and user interface nearly in tandem.
-The circle was not an identity element, it was a solution to the problem of obscuring the specific location of a thing, so that when you zoomed in enough the circle represented the area where the thing is, not the exact point.
-This became so intensely connected to the aesthetic of the interface that I decided to incorporate it in the identity itself, most importantly in the logo.
+The circle was not an identity element, it was a solution to the problem of obscuring the specific location of a thing for privacy reasons.
+So when you zoomed in close the circle represented the area where the thing is rather than the exact point.
+This became so intensely connected to the aesthetic of the interface that we decided to incorporate it in the identity itself, most importantly in the logo.

 As the product evolved, the identity grew to accommodate sub-brands and all the necessary marketing collateral.

-I must say, the user experience research and testing relied a lot on the collective experience, instinct and bias of the Umbrellium team and friends.
-This isn’t what I preach, to be frank, as I firmly believe in user research of target users and I’ve relied on that method successfully in other applications I’ve worked on.
+The user experience research and testing relied a lot on the collective experience, instinct and bias of the Umbrellium team and friends.
+This isn’t what I preach, to be frank, as I firmly believe in researching target users and I’ve relied on that method successfully in other applications I’ve worked on.

-Thingful was a different beast though, not only did it have very ambitious deadlines and incredible pace but it was also a pioneering project in a nascent industry.
-That meant little to no time for organising user testing, leading me to improvise methods that were very informal and unscientific with colleagues and friends but it gave me enough to work with.
+Thingful was a different beast though, not only did it have a very ambitious deadline and thus incredible pace but it was also a pioneering project in a nascent industry.
+That meant little to no time for organising user testing, leading us to improvise methods that were very informal and unscientific with colleagues and friends but it gave us enough to work with.
 There was also little information available online regarding the interface patterns we were designing.
-I relied a lot on understanding analytics and making sure I tracked as many interactions as I could, like how deep people zoomed in and how far they panned the map.
+Post launch, we relied heavily on understanding user behaviour by making sure we tracked as many interactions as we could, such as like how deep people zoomed in and how far they panned the map.

 This was a first for me, and I’ve learned a lot from it.
 An important takeaway was understanding that sometimes constraints lead you to improvise the user experience research and there are ways to do it.
 Expanding on the improvised methods is a subject for an entire article I might write some day, meanwhile I recommend reading this book.

 The toughest nut to crack was ontology.
-The task was to categorise everything that can potentially be connected to the internet, knowing already that odd things like sharks and turtles were part of that, and also that the future could bring even more uncommon stuff.
+The task was to categorise everything that can potentially be connected to the internet, knowing already that odd things like sharks and turtles were part of that set, and also that the future could bring even more uncommon items.
 The amount of categories was a crucial constraint, there were to be seven at most so that they’d be easy to memorise.
-I must say that Usman Haque’s contribution here was absolutely key and the ontology we came up with has stood the test of time.
+I should mention that Usman Haque’s experience was absolutely key and the ontology we came up with has stood the test of time.

-We instinctively knew right from the start that we wanted Thingful to look like the real world, and we wanted it to be about people, not only things.
-We wanted users to be able to mentally bridge the digital and physical world as they explored the Internet of Things — when you looked at your neighbourhood, the roads would have their unique cracks, there’d be the same shape of the trees, and there’d be a bunch connected devices you never thought could be there.
-This was one of the pillars guiding the user interface design and had the biggest impact in the decisions I made along the way.
+We instinctively knew right from the start that we wanted Thingful to look like the real world, and we wanted it to also be about people, not only things.
+We wanted users to be able to mentally bridge the digital and physical world as they explored the uncovered Internet of Things — when you looked at your neighbourhood, the roads would have their unique cracks, there’d be the same shape to the trees, and there’d be a bunch connected devices you never thought could around you.
+This was one of the pillars guiding the user interface design and had the biggest impact in the decisions we made along the way.

 As the interaction was briefed to be through a map, we thought satellite imagery would be ideal to convey that concept.
 We knew the trade-offs of doing so, as it’s not as easy to navigate the world like that but it wasn’t the goal of Thingful.
 This wasn’t to be a replacement of Google Maps but rather an uncovering of a new layer of our world.
 Another detail was that the map should be slowly panning as it does in reality.
 I’ll cover the technical difficulties of the interface later in the development section of this study.